-Tacoma police officers plead not guilty in killing of Manuel Ellis
+3 Tacoma police officers plead not guilty in killing of Manuel Ellis

-Tacoma police Officers Christopher “Shane” Burbank and Matthew Collins entered not-guilty pleas Friday in Pierce County Superior Court, a day after they were charged with second-degree murder and first-degree manslaughter in the March 2020 death of Manuel Ellis on a South Tacoma street.
+Two Tacoma police officers entered pleas of not guilty Friday in Pierce County Superior Court, a day after they were charged with second-degree murder and first-degree manslaughter in the March 2020 death of Manuel Ellis on a South Tacoma street.

-Officer Timothy “Timmy” Rankine, the last of the three officers to be booked into Pierce County Jail on Thursday, also entered a not-guilty plea for his role in Ellis’ death.
-Rankine is charged with first-degree manslaughter.
+A third police officer, who is charged with first-degree manslaughter, also entered a not-guilty plea for his role in Ellis’ death.

 After bench warrants were issued for the officers’ arrest Thursday, each surrendered to the Washington State Patrol, their attorneys told the judge.